Holiday ornaments on a tree in the Christmas Around the World exhibit.

 “Veselé Vianoce”

 The holiday season in Slovakia begins with the first day of Advent and the feast of St. Nicholas on December 6 and continues through Three Kings Day on January 6.
 Slovakia's foremost celebration takes place on Vilija, Christmas Eve.
 The Vilija meal starts with oplatka, a wafer coated with honey and a hand-carved wooden črpák mug for celebrating with pivo (beer).
-On Vilija, a Christmas carp is placed in a tub, then meal preparations begin.
+On Vilija, a Christmas carp is placed in a baking pan, then meal preparations begin.
 Slovak tree ornaments include nuts, cookies, candies, snowflakes, candles, and Slovak crests.
 Additional cultural items include inventors, castles of Slovakia, and Slovak-born NHL hockey players.

 Tree decorated by First Catholic Slovak Union District II.